pepone/redhat-rpm-config/buildflags.md

   By itself, `-pie` has only a slight performance impact because it disables some link editor optimization, however the `-fPIE` compiler flag has some overhead.
+  Note: this option is added via adding a spec file to the compiler driver command line (`-specs=/usr/lib/rpm/redhat/redhat-hardened-ld`) rather than using the `-Wl` mechanism mentioned above.
+As a result this option is only enabled if the compiler driver is gcc.
 * `-z now`: Disable lazy binding and turn on the `BIND_NOW` dynamic linker feature.
 Lazy binding involves an array of function pointers which is writable at run time (which could be overwritten as part of